Has the Embassy approved your Schengen Visa application?

 The European Commission (question no. 6) outlines that “you may cross any Schengen border with a Visa issued by any Schengen country.”

-Remember also that you must submit your application to the Embassy or Consulate of the country where you will spend most days when you plan to visit more than one Schengen country.
+However, you must remember that you are required to submit your application to the Embassy or Consulate of the country where you will spend most days when you plan to visit more than one Schengen country.

 For example, if you plan on spending ten days in France and 20 days in Germany, you must submit your application to Germany’s Embassy in your country of residence, but France can be your first entry port.

 Therefore, your first entry port does not need to be the country whose Embassy or Consulate has issued your Visa.

-However, remember that you must carry with you relevant documents concerning your trip.
+Do note that it is important to carry with you relevant documents concerning your trip.
 The Schengen border authorities may ask you to show proof of accommodation in the country where you cross the borders.

 Suppose you are applying at the Italian Embassy to spend ten days in Italy and 5 in Greece.
 Greece (or any other Schengen country) can be your first entry port.
 The border authorities do not require you to enter Italy first.
 But they are free to ask you for documents concerning your trip to the country where you are crossing the borders (e.g., proof of accommodation).

 Important note: Starting from 2022, the Entry/Exit System (EES) will replace the current system of passports manual stamping and border controls for security reasons.

 According to the European Commission, the Entry/Exit System (EES) will register travellers from third-countries each time they cross an EU external border.
 The system will register the traveller’s name, type of travel document, biometric data (fingerprints and captured facial images), and the date and place of entry and exit.

 As long as you consider the suggestions in this post, there is no need to worry about the Schengen customs and immigration control.